comp-348/textbook/src/chapters/intro/intro.md

 # Better Programming Through OCaml

 Do you already know how to program in a mainstream language like Python or Java?
 Good.
 This book is for you.
 It's time to learn how to program better.
-It's time to learn a functional language, OCaml.

-{{ video_embed | replace("%%VID%%", "MUcka_SvhLw")}}
+We're going to explore programming languages and paradigms.

 Functional programming provides a different perspective on programming than what you have experienced so far.
 Adapting to that perspective requires letting go